DC Residents Are Traveling to Red States to Get Vaccinated Against Covid

 But for people with the right intel, an hours-long road trip might not be necessary.
 One DC woman, a self-described “vaccine hunter”, estimates that she’s helped about 30 people get appointments, most of them within a relatively close drive, largely by monitoring local Facebook groups for tips about surplus doses, and learning precisely when places like CVS and Safeway release new batches of appointments.
 Virginia and Maryland do not have residency requirements, and she stresses that she only assists people who are already eligible for the vaccine for health or work reasons.
 “Like, yesterday, I was corresponding with someone from the District.
 Her husband works in construction. …Her sister works doing housekeeping,” the vaccine hunter says.
 “At midnight, I got her sister an appointment at a CVS [in Northern Virginia].
 I got her husband an appointment at a Safeway in Rockville.”

-The fact that eligible people cannot “self-schedule” appointments at such places in the District—and must instead wait for the city to invite them to make an appointment—is of particular frustration to the vaccine hunter.
+The fact that all eligible people cannot “self-schedule” appointments at such places in the District—and must instead wait for the city to invite them to make an appointment—is of particular frustration to the vaccine hunter.
 “At this point,” she says, “we just need everyone vaccinated.”
-(The DC Department of Health did not respond to an email asking why people in the District can’t make their own appointments at places like CVS.)
+(CVS locations in the District recently began allowing some eligible people to self-schedule vaccines.
+The DC Department of Health did not respond to an email asking why people in the District can’t more broadly make their own appointments.)

 Sometimes, though, it just works out.
 The 30-something lobbyist—the one with the vaccine appointment in New Bern, North Carolina—was all ready for his six-hour drive south.
 He’d lined up a rental car and scheduled vacation time at work.
 Then, the day before the trip, the coveted email from DC Health arrived: He’d finally scored an appointment in the District.

-Note: *This story has been updated to reflect that some eligible people can self-schedule vaccine appointments at DC CVS locations.